-Ollie's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and the Company's term loan.
-The carrying amounts of cash, accounts receivable and accounts payable approximate fair value because of their short maturities.
-The carrying amount of the Company's term loan facility approximates its fair value because the interest rates are adjusted regularly based on current market conditions.
+Ollie's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and the Company's credit facilities.
+The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable approximate fair value because of their short maturities.
+The carrying amount of the Company's credit facilities approximates its fair value because the interest rates are adjusted regularly based on current market conditions.